DillonWard/Code-Snippets-Multi-Threading/README.md

 # Code-Snippets-Multi-Threading
 The purpose of this repository is to demonstrate and display usage of simple Multi Threading in Java.
 It will contain numerous java files, all of which are different ways of writing and using Concurrent Programming and Multi Threading.
+I found it to be very beneficial to go through tutorials that explained and demonstraited code examples of Multi Threading, this repository will contain my gradual understanding and usage of Multi-Threading, starting from small examples and working my way up.
 The repository will contain examples of:

 1. Basic Threads